aplassard/llm-evals-book/writing-assistant/README.md

 # Writing Assistant Automation

-This directory contains the automation script that converts walking audio notes into actionable writing artifacts and handles the end-to-end GitHub workflow.
+This directory contains automation utilities that support the walking-notes workflow, including:

+- `transcribe_and_commit.sh` – converts an audio note into transcripts/clean notes and opens a PR.
+- `article_agent_cli.py` – runs a LangGraph research agent to turn reference requests into Zotero-ready metadata.

 ## Overview